 - Dental bridge: A dental bridge does indeed bridge the gap between two teeth and is then anchored in place with porcelain crowns.

-Talk to Your Elgin Dentist About Teeth Extractions
+Talk to Your Columbus Dentist About Teeth Extractions

-At Pro Dental Care, we don’t take teeth extractions lightly.
-If you have a problem tooth or dental emergency, contact us right away and schedule a visit to our Sleepy Hollow or South Elgin location so we can determine if you need to have your tooth extracted.
+At Capitol Square Dental, we don’t take teeth extractions lightly.
+If you have a problem tooth or dental emergency, contact us right away and schedule a visit to our Columbus location so we can determine if you need to have your tooth extracted.